mspnp/microservices-reference-implementation/deploymentCICD.md

 >
 > Do not use the certificates created by these scripts for production.
 The
 > certificates are provided for demonstration purposes only.
-> For your production cluster, use your ```
+> For your production cluster, use your
-> security best practices for certification creation and lifetime management.
+> security best practices for digital certificates creation and lifetime management.

 ```bash
 # Deploy the AppGateway ingress controller